jusbuckingham/ga-list-api/README.md

 # ga-list-api

-## Purpose of this application
+## Purpose of this api
-To serve as a marketplace to buy, sell and enteract with the community.
+To serve data to the main ga-list application

 <!-- ## How does it work? -->